 Public and Regulatory: Paul has presented disciplinary charges in conduct committee hearings on behalf of the British Psychological Society, including in its case against Colin Stagg arising out of the murder of Rachel Nickell; has been a sometime legal advisor to the General Teaching Council; and has advised in various professional disciplinary matters.

 Information Law: Paul has advised individuals and public bodies on disclosure obligations under legislation such as the Data Protection Act 1998 and the Freedom of Information Act 2000.

 Other work: He has acted for Puff Daddy in a passing off action over his use of the name “Diddy”; and for the Independent Newspaper, its editor and the journalist in a defamation claim brought against them by Lord Ashcroft.
 Paul is also instructed as counsel for parties in mediations and as a legal advisor in internal disciplinary cases.

-"A skilful advocate and tactician," who is "very can-do and innovative."
-"An assured and authoritative silk who is a real team player" (2016);
+Chambers & Partners 2016: "A skilful advocate and tactician," who is "very can-do and innovative."
+"An assured and authoritative silk who is a real team player."

-"He has a strong command of his practice area, and a good tactical brain" (2016);
+Legal 500 2016: "He has a strong command of his practice area, and a good tactical brain."

 2012, 2014 and 2016 elected Employment Lawyers Association management committee member